-However, it is not the individual Jew that God promised to keep alive, but the Nationhood of the Jewish people.204 God ensures the ultimate survival of the Jewish people, because the Jews were chosen to live by God's commandments, to remember His great acts and to tell the story faithfully.205
+However, it is not the individual Jew that God promised to keep alive, but the Nationhood of the Jewish people.
+God ensures the ultimate survival of the Jewish people, because the Jews were chosen to live by God's commandments, to remember His great acts and to tell the story faithfully.

-Fear not, My servant Jacob and Jeshurun [Israel], whom I have chosen...so shall I pour out My spirit upon your offspring and My blessing upon your progeny, and they will flourish among the grass like willows by streams of water.
-Isaiah 44:2-4.
+Fear not, My servant Jacob and Jeshurun [Israel], whom I have chosen . . . so shall I pour out My spirit upon your offspring and My blessing upon your progeny, and they will flourish among the grass like willows by streams of water.
+Isaiah 44:2-4

 Wiesel has commented that Israel was not an answer to the Holocaust for "these are two distinct events, both inexplicable, unexplained, mysterious, both staggering to the mind and a challenge to the imagination."
 Wiesel further said that "we shall never understand how Auschwitz was possible . . . nor how Israel, scarcely a few years later, was able to draw from itself the strength and vision to rebuild its home in a world adrift and in ruins."
-207

 Why do nations gather, and regimes talk in vain?
 The kings of the earth take their stand and the princes conspire secretly, against God and against His anointed [the Messiah]: "Let us cut their cords and let us cast off their ropes from ourselves."
 He Who sits in heaven will laugh, the Lord will mock them.
 Then He will speak to them in His anger, and in His wrath He will terrify them: "I Myself have anointed My king, over Zion, My holy mountain!"
+Psalms 2:1-6

-Psalms 2:1-6 of an ancient people always carrying the vision of Zion in its heart, realized that "...
+In The Holocaust Kingdom, Lena Donat, when witnessing the women in Auschwitz going to their deaths singing the Hatikvah, the song of undying hope, the song of an ancient people always carrying the vision of Zion in its heart, realized that "...
 I know that through mankind flows a stream of eternity greater and more powerful than individual deaths."
 The Jew of the Holocaust is not only the bearer of a message, but the message itself to both Jews and Christians.
 Is it a message of redemption from God?
 Wiesel has written about the responsibility to the dead to deliver their messages to the living.
-209